-The Commonwealth is a unique grouping of 53 developed and developing nations spread over every continent and ocean in the world (with one member, Fiji, currently suspended).
-Its membership reflects many religions, races, languages and cultures and its 2 billion people account for approximately 30 per cent of the world's population.
+The Commonwealth is a unique grouping of 52 developed and developing nations spread over every continent and ocean in the world.
+Its membership reflects many religions, races, languages and cultures and its combined population of over two billion people account for approximately 30 per cent of the world's population.

 The values and aspirations which unite the members of the Commonwealth – democracy, human rights and the rule of law – are reflected in the Charter of the Commonwealth, adopted in December 2012.
 The Charter expresses the commitment of Commonwealth members to the development of free and democratic societies and the promotion of peace and prosperity.

 The Commonwealth is supported by a range of associated networks and interests which include civil society, professional and parliamentary groups covering issues ranging from democracy to youth affairs, labour issues, gender equity, human rights, health and education.

 The work of the Commonwealth is administered by the Commonwealth Secretariat based in London.
 The Secretariat is headed by a Secretary-General, Baroness Patricia Scotland.

 The Secretariat’s Board of Governors meets annually in May to give direction to the Secretariat on major policy issues and to approve strategic plans, work programs and budgets.